Doctor of Occupational Therapy

 • Cumulative grade point average (GPA) of at least 3.0 for bachelor's degree

-• Knowledge and understanding of occupational therapy gained through a minimum of 40 hours volunteer and/or observation under the general supervision of a licensed occupational therapist as documented on Documentation of Experience form
+• Knowledge and understanding of occupational therapy gained through a minimum of 30 observation hours under the general supervision of a licensed occupational therapist as documented on Documentation of Experience form

 • Two letters of reference, preferably from licensed occupational therapists